Visiting Kenya in December–Safari & Beach Holiday Guide by Native Africa Tours

 Here are some reasons December is the best time to visit Kenya;

 • Fewer crowds–most destinations record a low visitor turnout in December.
-The weather doesn’t favor most visitors, and as a result, few of them end up traveling to Kenya.
+The weather doesn’t favour most visitors, and as a result, few of them end up travelling to Kenya.
 If you don’t like long queues, then consider visiting Kenya in December.

 • Affordable rates–December falls in the low season, the period when most accommodations cut down the rates.
-This makes it affordable for tourists with plans to explore Amboseli National Park and Masai Mara National Reserve, plus other destinations.
+This makes it affordable for tourists with plans to explore Amboseli National Park and the Masai Mara National Reserve, as well as other destinations.

 • Experience Kenya’s finest festivals–Kenya, like most destinations, has festivals for tourists to experience the country’s vibrant culture and history.
-During the festivals, expect to have a deep immersion into Kenya’s unique history and culture, and to have a taste of some of the amazing cuisines, both local and international.
+During the festivals, expect to experience a deep immersion into Kenya’s unique history and culture, and to savour some of the amazing cuisines, both local and international.

 • Spend the Christmas holiday–imagine soaking yourself in the wild during the Christmas festive season.
 December is a special month of the year to experience the best of your Christmas vacation in Kenya.
 You can visit any part of Kenya to spend your festive holiday, including the Masai Mara National Reserve.